André-Adolphe-Eugène Disdéri: Disdéri and the carte de visite

 Photographs had previously served as calling cards, but Disdéri's invention of the paper carte de visite (i.e. "visiting card") photograph second enabled the mass production of photographs.
 On 27 November 1854 he patented the system of printing ten photographs on a single sheet (although there is no evidence that a system printing more than eight actually materialized).
 This was the first patent ever for a carte de visite.
 Disdéri's's cartes de visite were 6×9 cm, about the size of conventional (nonphotographic) visiting cards of the time, and were made by a camera with four lenses and a sliding plate holder; a design inspired by the stereoscopic cameras.

 The novelty quickly spread throughout the world.
 According to a German visitor, Disdéri's studio became "really the Temple of Photography – a place unique in its luxury and elegance.
 Daily he sells three to four thousand francs worth of portraits".

 The fact that these photos could be reproduced inexpensively and in great quantity brought about the decline of the daguerreotype and ushered in a carte de visite craze as they became enormously popular throughout Europe and the United States.
-So great was the publicity that all of Paris wanted portraits.
+Due to the large increase in publicity, the demand for the portraits increased.

 The great French photographer Nadar, who was Disdéri's competitor, wrote about the new invention in his autobiographical "Quand j'étais photographe", "about the appearance of Disdéri and Carte de Visite.
 It spelled disaster.
 Either you had to succumb – that is to say, follow the trend – or resign."